dbaldes/getOnvifInfo/README.md

-# ONVIF Camera Information Retrieval Tool
+# ONVIF Camera Tools

-This is a simple python script that retrieves available RTSP stream URLs and, optionally, device capabilities and device information from an ONVIF camera.
+**getonvifinfo.py** is a simple python script that retrieves available RTSP stream URLs and, optionally, device capabilities and device information from an ONVIF camera.
 I found that it is often difficult to find the stream URLs and other information of a camera without such a tool.

+**onvifrestart.py** is a python script that restarts a camera using the ONVIF protocol.
+I got some cheap cameras that need regular restarting.

 ## Installation